Argument

 A journalist hacked by Pegasus says he will survive, but Indian democracy may not.

-By , a lecturer at Yale University and a senior fellow at the Centre for Policy Research in India.
+By , a lecturer at Yale University and a consulting editor with India’s Caravan magazine.

 Workers protest Indian government’s spyware operation.